How to Open a Savings Account

 Benefits of a savings account

-While checking accounts are designed for day-to-day withdrawals and transfers, savings accounts are an ideal place to build your savings for an emergency fund or financial goal.
+While checking accounts are designed for day-to-day withdrawals and transfers, savings accounts can be a good place to build your savings for an emergency fund or financial goal.

 Savings accounts don't typically come with debit cards and may have a limit on monthly transfers, making them less convenient for daily charges and withdrawals.
-However, they tend to earn higher interest than checking accounts, and share the benefit of security: Citi savings accounts are FDIC insured up to the maximum allowable limit.
-They also use Citi's Fraud Early Warning systems to review your accounts for fraudulent activity, free of charge.
+However, they tend to earn higher interest rates than interest checking accounts.

 Additional Resources